NicolaiRidani/django-cms/docs/contributor-guidelines/how-to-contribute/code.rst

 because it's always useful for everyone to pass ideas around and look at things together.

-:ref:`testing` is really important: a pull request that lowers our testing coverage will only be accepted with a very good reason; bug-fixing patches **must** demonstrate the bug with a test to avoid regressions and to check that the fix works.
+Testing is really important: a pull request that lowers our testing coverage will only be accepted with a very good reason; bug-fixing patches **must** demonstrate the bug with a test to avoid regressions and to check that the fix works.